Lucy-okoth/Online-Food-Ordering-System/README.md

 ##Technologies Used
  HTML5 for page restructure CSS for styling
-  Javascript for adding interacctions and navigationto the recipe Server for data display Vanilla Js Project API
+  Javascript for adding interactions and navigation to the recipe Server for data display Vanilla Js Project API

 ##Program Setup Instructions
  Accessing the project requires a user to have the following: Any computing device with access to Internet.
 Reliable Internet connection.